Skip to content

 CNC Acetal and Polycarbonate — Precision Machined Parts

 MakerStage machines both acetal (POM-H, POM-C) and polycarbonate to tight tolerances.
-Our team reviews DFM on every order — including material selection guidance if your application is at the acetal/PC decision boundary.
-Free DFM review with every RFQ.
+The quote review can help with material selection when your application sits on the acetal-versus-PC decision boundary.

 Section 4 of 5